frlemdyasov/nixos-config/README.md

 # Unsolved Issues
 - Right click on the Nautilus file manager doesn't show a terminal option.
+  - This can be solved by: Right clicking the empty space -> Open with... -> Select Emacs -> Open -> M-x Term RET RET
-- Can't declaratively install nix-mode for Emacs.
+- Can't declaratively install the nix-mode major mode for Emacs.
 - Can't declaratively create another user.